 The Trustee's obligation to pay Additional Amounts in respect of any withholding or deduction in respect of Taxes under Condition 13 applies only to payments of Periodic Distribution Amounts and not to payments of Dissolution Distribution Amounts (other than any Outstanding Payments) due and payable under the Certificates.
-As such, the Trustee will not be required to pay any Additional Amounts under the terms of the

-Certificates to the extent any withholding or deduction applied to payments of Dissolution Distribution Amounts (other than any Outstanding Payments).
+As such, the Trustee will not be required to pay any Additional Amounts under the terms of the Certificates to the extent any withholding or deduction applied to payments of Dissolution Distribution Amounts (other than any Outstanding Payments).
 Accordingly, if any such withholding or deduction were to apply to any payments of Dissolution Distribution Amounts (other than any Outstanding Payments) under the Certificates, holders may receive less than the full amount due under the Certificates, and the market value of the Certificates may be adversely affected.

-To the extent that DIB is required to pay Additional Amounts in respect of amounts corresponding to Periodic Distribution Amounts under the Mudaraba Agreement, DIB shall be entitled to recover amounts equal to such Additional Amounts from any amounts (if any) standing to the credit of the Mudaraba Reserve and if, following such recovery a shortfall remains between the amounts standing to the credit of the Mudaraba Reserve and such Additional Amounts paid by DIB (such shortfall, the Additional Amounts Shortfall), DIB shall be entitled to recover amounts equal to such Additional Amounts Shortfall from any Excess Liquidation Proceeds.
+To the extent that DIB is required to pay Additional Amounts in respect of amounts corresponding to Periodic Distribution Amounts under the Mudaraba Agreement, DIB shall be entitled to recover amounts equal to such Additional Amounts from any amounts (if any) standing to the credit of the Mudaraba Reserve and if, following such recovery a shortfall remains between the amounts standing to the credit of the Mudaraba Reserve and such Additional Amounts paid by DIB (such shortfall, the Additional Amounts Shortfall), DIB shall be entitled to recover amounts equal to such Additional Amounts Shortfall from any Liquidation Proceeds (after taking into account amounts equal to the then applicable Dissolution Distribution Amount payable to the Trustee on the Mudaraba End Date pursuant to the Mudaraba Agreement).